fnproject/fn/examples/tutorial/hello/go/README.md

 ## Create your Function

 1. Change into the directory where you want to create your function.
-1. Run the following command to create a boilerplate Java function:
+1. Run the following command to create a boilerplate Go function:

 >```sh
-fn init --runtime java hello
+fn init --runtime go hello
 ```

 >A directory named `hello` is created with several files in it.